 U.S. Navy Leap Frogs

-The Navy’s parachute team, known as the Leap Frogs, will leap join the U.S. Navy Blue Angels in Dayton this year.
-2004 was the last appearance the Leap Frogs made at the Vectren Dayton Air Show.
+The Navy’s parachute team, known as the Leap Frogs, will leap into Dayton this year.
+2016 was the last appearance the Leap Frogs made at the Vectren Dayton Air Show.
 The team consists of active-duty personnel drawn from Naval Special Warfare (NSW), including Navy SEALS and Special Warfare Combatant-Craft Crewmen (SWCC).
 The Leap Frogs, known for their aggressive style of jumping, will thrill spectators with their precision aerial maneuvers including free fall speeds up to 180 miles per hour.
-After performances the Leap Frogs will sign autographs and answer questions about what it’s like to be a Navy SEAL or SWCC.
-The 15 member team will travel to Dayton from their Naval Base in San Diego, California.
+After performances, the Leap Frogs will sign autographs and answer questions about what it's like to be a Navy SEAL or SWCC.
+The 15-member team will travel to Dayton from their Naval Base in San Diego, California.

 DID YOU KNOW?